Alberta Human Rights Damage Awards: Chart Format

 | Alb HRT June 2024 | Failure to accommodate mental disability.
 Employee was pregnant at the time of termination.
 Lost income claim allowed to date of EI maternity leave. | $40,000 and lost income for 6 months. |

 | Oliva, Pascoe, and Strong v Gursoy | Olivia suffered from adverse treatment due to sexual harassment and physical disability.
-The offensive conduct was verbal abuse and inappropriate touching.
-Reprisal conduct was lawsuit initiated by personal respondent alleging that the filing of the HR complaint was defamatory.
-It claimed damages of over $1 million plus punitive damages of $250,000.
-It was brought against Oliva and Pascoe. | Olivia - $75,000 and $50,000 for reprisal = $125,000 |
+The offensive conduct was verbal abuse and inappropriate touching. | Olivia - $75,000 and $50,000 for reprisal = $125,000 |

-| Alb HRT | Pascoe was subjected to sexual harassing conduct, and reprisal.
-She was returning to employment after a 3 year absence, following a divorce.
-She was a vulnerable single mother. | Pascoe - $30,000 and $25,000 for reprisal = $55,000 |
+| Alb HRT | Pascoe was subjected to sexual harassing conduct, and reprisal. | Pascoe - $30,000 and $25,000 for reprisal = $55,000 |

 | As a note, the respondent was the former principal of the employer which had become insolvent.
 He represented himself at the hearing. | ||

-| Total award $274,000 | ||
+| Total award $230,000 | ||

 | Smith v Popowich | the individual respondent harassed her “on an almost daily basis” during the period.
 The individual respondent did this by making repeated sexual and romantic advances towards the complainant at work, which advances were refused by the complainant.
 The complainant also alleged that the individual respondent engaged in physical contact with her that was inappropriate and uncomfortable.
 The individual respondent would touch the complainant, stroke or pat her shoulder and would also place his had on the small of the complainant’s back.
 The individual respondent would make inappropriate and explicitly sexual comments about the complainant’s physical appearance on an almost daily basis.
 When the respondent’s advances were refused, the individual respondent would become angry with the complainant for refusing his advances.
-The individual respondent would also say things to the complainant’s co-workers, customers of the pub and other third parties that would suggest that he was in a relationship with the complainant, when that was not the case. | $35,000 |
+The individual respondent would also say things to the complainant’s co-workers, customers of the pub and other third parties that would suggest that he was in a relationship with the complainant, when that was not the case.
+The Director requested $25,000 which was increased by the adjudicator | $35,000 |

 | Alb HRT | Commission requested $25,000. | |